mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ###  Adding Navigation Controls

-- Go to the cloned repository of the previous step `Part 1`.
+- Go to the cloned repository of the previous step `Sport Store Application.
+Part 1`.

 - Switch to the `sports-store-application-2` branch and do a fast-forward merge according to changes from the `main` branch.

 ```
 $ git checkout sports-store-application-2

-$ git merge main
+$ git merge main -ff

 ```
 - Continue your work in Visual Studio.